Frequently Asked Questions

 What can I expect throughout the counselling process?

 Committing to therapy is an important decision!
-In the first couple of sessions, we will determine if our relationship is a good therapeutic fit and complete an intake assessment.
+In the first few sessions, we will determine if our relationship is a good therapeutic fit and complete an intake assessment.
 Once we have explored your background, we will collaboratively outline your goals and develop a personalized treatment plan.
-The number of sessions will be based on your specific needs, but this is something we would discuss and visit frequently throughout the duration of the counselling process.
+The number of sessions will be based on your specific needs, but this is something we would discuss and revisit frequently throughout the duration of the counselling process.

 What is the difference between counselling and psychotherapy?